jackdaus/Xposure/README.md

 # Xposure Therapy
 A mixed reality therapy for phobia disorders.
 Developed using StereoKit.

+# Demo
+See a demo of the app at https://www.youtube.com/watch?v=GgPz8Zy8L2A

 # How to run
 ## To run on desktop
 Set StereoKit_DotNet as the startup project.